Choosing a Star Tracker for Astrophotography

 How to Use a Star Tracker

-A star tracker’s job is to match the rotation of the Earth so that you can take long exposure images (at nearly any focal length) of the night sky.
-To properly track the stars that appear to move across the night sky each night, a star tracker must be polar aligned and balanced.
+A star tracker matches the rotation of the Earth so that you can take long-exposure images (at nearly any focal length) of the night sky.
+To properly track the stars that appear to move across the night sky each night, a star tracker must be polar-aligned and balanced.

-To polar align an equatorial mount for astrophotography (including a small camera tracker), you need to adjust the altitude and azimuth of the base so that the polar axis of the mount is aligned with the celestial pole.
-In the northern hemisphere, we have the advantage of using the north star, Polaris, to aid in this process.
+To polar align an equatorial mount for astrophotography (including a small camera tracker), you need to adjust the base’s altitude and azimuth so that the mount’s polar axis is aligned with the celestial pole.
+In the northern hemisphere, we can use the north star, Polaris, to aid this process.

 A portable star tracker with a ball head and DSLR camera attached.

-When a tracking camera mount is used, a small motor slowly rotates your camera in right ascension, effectively matching the apparent movement of the night sky, and freezing it in its tracks.
-The image below shows you what a 3-minute exposure using a 400mm lens would be like without using a star tracker. how to use a star tracker
+When a tracking camera mount is used, a small motor slowly rotates your camera in the right ascension, effectively matching the apparent movement of the night sky and freezing it in its tracks.
+The image below shows you what a 3-minute exposure using a 400mm lens would be like without using a star tracker.

 Long exposure images (180 seconds) shot at 400mm with and without tracking.